I’ve been harsh on Predator 2.

 I think we get a much younger Predator in this concrete jungle (anyone else remember a Predator book with that title?).
 He’s a cockier and more aggressive hunter who gets himself into some situations that I don’t think the original would have put himself in.
 In fact, I don’t think the ‘OG Predator’ would have been killed or lost a hand.
 Heat and violence are obviously desired, but I think this Predator made a series of errors.
 He became a lot more interesting to me when I realised that he was flawed.

 Ultimately, Predator 2’s biggest problem is its predecessor.
-But taken on it’s own it’s a decent action/sci-fi film that deserves more credit than it receives.
+But taken on it’s own it’s a decent action/sci-fi film that deserves more credit.